TheF1rstPancake/coen281_twitterrank/README.md

  `python get_tweets.py formatted_data.json "trump, donald trump, realDonaldTrump" --skip_table_load`

  The user table contains:
-  - *id*: a unique integer.
-All of the ids are sequential from 0 to the number of users
+  - *id*: the unique user ID from the formatted dataset
-  - *user_id*: the user id from the formatted dataset
+  - *user_id*: a unique integer.
+All of the ids are sequential from 0 to the number of users.

 The script will run and continue collecting Tweets until:
   a) it has collected 10,000,000 tweets (completely arbitrarily chosen number to prevent dataset from growing too large)
   b) you kill the script